aws-samples/policy-as-code/content/deployment/pipeline-integration/index.en.md

                 5  |       "Properties": {
    ...
    ```
-1. The enabling encryption of data written to the S3 bucket.
-Open the file **cdk.out/policy-as-code.template.json** in Cloud9.
+1. To enable server-side-encryption encryption of the S3 bucket, open the file **cdk.out/policy-as-code.template.json** in Cloud9.
 Remember that since we are using a CDK app to create this CloudFormation template, you should edit the CDK App instead of the Rendered CloudFormation.
     ```
     ...
     "Bucket83908E77": {